derekriemer/nvda-notepadPlusPlus/readme.md

 # Notepad++ Add-on for NVDA #

 This add-on improves the accessibility of notepad++.
 Notepad++ is a text editor for windows, and has many features.
 You can learn more about it at <https://notepad-plus-plus.org/>
 The original work for this addon was written by Derek Riemer and Tuukka Ojala.
-Features were later added by Robert-J-H and Andre9642.
+Features were later added by Robert Hänggi and Andre9642.

 ## Features: